dgm9704/TIFF/README.md

 Started out in VB 6.0 as tool for tag dumping and page counting,

-then ported to .NET 2.0 as a learning project which became a sanity project.
+then ported to C# / .NET 2.0 as a learning/sanity project.

 ### License
 GNU Lesser General Public License v3.0